blockstack-packages/blockstack-auth-python/README.md

 # Blockchain ID Auth

-Library for Blockchain ID authentication, including interfaces for generating auth requests tokens and auth response tokens.
+Library for Blockchain ID authentication, including interfaces for generating auth requests tokens and auth response tokens, as well as decoding and verifying them.

 Also built-in is a JSON Web Token Library compatible with Bitcoin's SECP256K1.